-This year, Georgia flame-throwing ace Emerson Hancock is the talk of the collegiate baseball world.
-In a conference so deep with pitching and hitting prospects, sometimes it’s easy to forget the guy Texas A&M University will be rolling out every Friday night this season.
+This year, Georgia flame-throwing ace Emerson Hancock was the talk of the collegiate baseball world.
+In a conference so deep with pitching and hitting prospects, sometimes it’s easy to forget the guy Texas A&M University would be rolling out every Friday night.

 Asa Lacy.
 Go ahead and say it again.
 Asa Lacy.
 They call him “Ace” for a reason.

-The 6-foot-4 left-hander can whip his fastball into the mid-90s and features some wicked off-speed pitches in a curveball, slider and changeup.
-Lacy is expected to be a top-10 draft pick this spring and could be the Aggies’ highest draft pick since Jeff Granger (fifth overall, 1993) as long as he builds on his impressive 2019 season.
+The 6-foot-4 left-handed pitcher can whip his fastball into the mid-90s and features some wicked off-speed pitches in a curveball, slider and changeup.
+Lacy is expected to be a top-10 draft pick and could be the Aggies’ highest first round pick since Jeff Granger (fifth overall, 1993).

-Despite the Aggies not making it past Duke in the NCAA Regional round, Lacy put the SEC and baseball world on notice with the way he pitched during the season.
+Despite the Aggies not making it past Duke in the NCAA Regional round, Lacy put the SEC and baseball world on notice with the way the top prospect pitched during the season.

 So, just who the heck is this Asa Lacy kid anyway?

 Who is Texas A&M’s Asa Lacy?

 Lacy has Texas A&M athletics in his DNA.
 His grandfather is Dan Davison, a former halfback for the Aggies and one of five relatives who attended TAMU.
 His father, Phillip, played tennis at Sam Houston State.